Liqwid-Labs/agora/docs/tech-design/safety-pool.md

 - Mint a `SlashToken` and send it to a validator ("the `Slash` validator") with a datum encoding the details of the slashing.

-  The `SlashDatum` may look like this:
+  The `SlashDatum` could look like this:

   ```haskell
   data SlashDatum = SlashDatum